JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 not change, adding a `const` declaration solves this performance problem.

 Local constants are quite different.
-The compiler is able to determine automatically when a local variable is constant, so local constant declarations are not necessary, and are currently just ignored.
+The compiler is able to determine automatically when a local variable is constant, so local constant declarations are not necessary, and in fact are currently not supported.

 Special top-level assignments, such as those performed by the `function` and `struct` keywords, are constant by default.